draeder/webdht/README.md

 - **K-Buckets**: Store routing information for Kademlia
 - **SHA1**: Custom SHA1 implementation that works in both environments

+The DHT class is the main entry point for using the library.
+It manages the node's ID, routing table (K-Buckets), and peer connections.
+When a new DHT instance is created, it generates a random node ID using the SHA1 implementation and initializes the K-Buckets.

+The Peer class is a wrapper around the simple-peer library, providing a simplified interface for establishing WebRTC connections between nodes.
+It handles the signaling process and manages the underlying WebRTC connection.

+The K-Buckets class implements the Kademlia routing table, storing information about other nodes in the network.
+It uses the XOR distance metric to determine the proximity of nodes and efficiently routes messages to the closest nodes.

+The SHA1 class provides a custom implementation of the SHA1 hashing algorithm that works in both browser and Node.js environments.
+It is used to generate node IDs and hash keys for the DHT.

 ## Advanced Usage & Exports